NextronSystems/aurora-agent-manual/usage/debugging.rst

 By default, ``config\process-excludes.cfg`` is used.
 This file contains further examples on how to specify the excludes.

+The process exclusion file is loaded at startup.
+If you change the file, you'll need to restart Aurora to apply those changes.

 Please be aware that adding process exclusions can cause malware that uses process hollowing or similar techniques to mask themselves as an excluded process to go unreported.